Extreme Cold Forces Second Day Of Cancellations - PembinaValleyOnline.com

 - All schools are closed in Red River Valley School Division for January 30th, 2019.
 Staff report to work.

-- All Prairie Rose School Division schools will be closed today, Wednesday, January 30, 2019, due to the extreme cold temperatures and wind chill ratings throughout the school division.
+- All Prairie Rose School Division schools will be closed today, Wednesday, January 30, 2019, due to the extremely cold temperatures and wind chill ratings throughout the school division.

 All Prairie Rose School Division bus service has been cancelled.